“Where freedom of choice matters”

 Squad members, Coaches and Instructors are invited on all the courses so they may have a greater understanding of the rules.

 Many of our referees have held WKC World and European qualifications since 1998 and WUKO (now WUKF) World and European qualifications since 2008.
 World and European events have been held in Russia, Italy, Germany, Belgium, Serbia, Scotland, Romania and Serbia.
-The majority of costs are paid by FEKO.

 Obviously representing FEKO at these events is subject to Chief Referee and FEKO Executive support.